 The Government of Nepal has banned the import, export and use of 500 and 1,000 Indian rupee notes in Nepal.
 You should ensure you are not carrying these notes on arrival in Nepal as they will be confiscated and you may be fined.

 Taxi drivers frequently refuse to use meters and charge foreigners rates well above the usual meter cost.
-Refusal to pay the increased price has led to threats against the customer.
-Fuel shortages can at times reduce the availability of local taxis and other forms of transport.
+Refusal to pay has been met with threats against the customer.
+Fuel shortages can reduce the availability of local taxis and other forms of transport.

 Landmines and improvised explosive devices remain a danger in many parts of Nepal, including some trekking areas.
 You should seek advice from local authorities before trekking, observe all warning signs and follow clearly identified tracks.

-When planning a trek, you should ensure you have adequate travel insurance to cover emergency evacuations by helicopter or other means.
+When planning a trek, you should ensure you have adequate travel insurance to cover emergency evacuation by helicopter or other means.

-The safety standards you might expect of transport and tour operators, including adventure activities such as rafting, are not always met.
+The safety standards you might expect of transport and tour operators, including adventure activities such as rafting, may not be of the same level as in Australia.
 Sufficient safety equipment may not be provided and recommended maintenance standards and safety precautions may not be observed.
 Carefully check the operator's credentials beforehand and ensure that your insurance policy covers you for all activities that you undertake.
+Always use available safety equipment, such as lifejackets or seatbelts, even if the locals don't.
+If appropriate safety equipment is not available, you should use another provider.

-Nepal’s only international airport, Tribhuvan International Airport, has a single runway that services both domestic and international flights.
-Domestic flight cancellations and delays occur frequently, especially during the tourist season when the airport is crowded, and have led to travellers missing their international connections.
+Nepal's only international airport, Tribhuvan International Airport, has a single runway that services both domestic and international flights.
+Domestic flight cancellations and delays occur frequently, especially during the tourist season when the airport is crowded, and have caused travellers to miss international connections.

-When you are in Nepal, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you but cannot get you out of trouble or out of jail.
+You are subject to the local laws of Nepal, including ones that appear harsh by Australian standards.
+If you';re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+But we can't get you out of trouble or out of jail.
+Research laws before travelling, especially for an extended stay.

-Bars and restaurants in Thamel, the main tourist district of Kathmandu, are currently required by law to close at 11pm in response to increased crime in Thamel and an effort by authorities to curb illegal activities.
+In response to increased crime in Thamel, the main tourist district of Kathmandu, bars and restaurants are required by law to close at 11pm.
 Travellers should take care of their belongings and observe closing times.

-It is illegal to take photographs or video images of army barracks, check points and/or army personnel.
+It is illegal to take photographs or video images of army barracks, check points and military personnel.

 Australian authorities are committed to combating sexual exploitation of children by Australians overseas.
 Australians may be prosecuted at home under Australian child sex tourism and child pornography laws.
 These laws provide severe penalties of up to 25 years’ imprisonment for Australians who engage in child sexual exploitation while outside of Australia.